ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # Endorsements and Verification Keys {#keyid}

-The Verifier must possess the correct key when it performs the cryptographic part of an EAT verification (e.g., verifying the COSE signature).
+The Verifier must possess the correct key when it performs the cryptographic part of an EAT verification (e.g., verifying the COSE/JOSE signature).
 This section describes several ways to identify the verification key.
 There is not one standard method.